LUXURY VILLAS IN BARBADOS

 Barbados Villa Holiday Guide

-Barbados lies to the east of the other Caribbean islands.
-It is located outside the hurricane belt and so is usually considered safe to visit during the hurricane season which runs from June to November.
-Measuring thirty four kilometres by twenty three, it is a low-lying island whose shores are protected by a ring of coral reefs.
-Expect to find fine restaurants and white-sand beaches on within waking distance of your villa, and the island is also the sporting capital of the Caribbean.
+Measuring thirty four kilometres by twenty three, Barbados is a low-lying island whose shores are protected by a ring of colourful coral reefs.
+Expect to find white-sand beaches within walking distance of your villa, and as the island is also the sporting capital of the Caribbean, it’s also a golfer’s paradise.
 Horse races are regularly held at the Garrison Savannah track in Bridgetown, and cricket matches take place year-round at the Kensington Oval ground.
 A villa holiday in Barbados can be as easy going or exhilarating as the island itself.
+And although it may be a typical choice for a romantic getaway, honeymoon or even a destination wedding, it’s also a brilliant destination for a family holiday too.

+There is more to a Barbados holiday than blissful beaches.
+After a lazy morning at your villa following a chef-cooked breakfast and a dip in you private pool, you may feel like heading out to explore.
+History lovers can take pleasure in seeking out the colonial architecture of Bridgetown or Speightstown, while those who prefer more active holidays may take to the water.
 The ocean is Barbados’ playground, with water-sports including kayaking, water skiing, and dinghy sailing widely available from west-coast beaches.
-The reef break offshore at Bathsheba, on the east coast, is known as the ‘Soup Bowl’ and attracts experienced surfers.
 Catamaran cruises in the shallow waters along the west coast offer snorkelling alongside turtles.
 For land-sport lovers there is horse riding along the beaches of the north-east coast, and several golf courses: the Tom Fazio-designed Country Club Course snakes around five lakes.

 Eating and drinking in Barbados